xterikatx/xterikatx/README.md

 ### Hey, whats up? 👋

-- 👩‍💻 Front-end Mobile Engineer
+- 👩‍💻 Front-end Mobile Developer
 - ⚙️ I use daily: `.js`, `.tsx`, `.ts`
 - ⚡️ I am a big fan of Attack on Titan and I am listening a lot to Death Metal 🎸
 - 🤓 Leaning about anything